blockchain-privacy/dakar/DgraphUpgrade.md

 1. Stop the crawler to not get an inconsistent database state

-1. With the current version export the database issue the following GraphQL request to the admin endpoint of the alpha node ``http://localhost:8080/admin``.
+1. With the current version export the database.
+Issue the following GraphQL request to the admin endpoint of the alpha node ``http://localhost:8080/admin``.

     ```graphql